window.addEventListener("hashchange", function () { window.scrollTo(window.scrollX, window.scrollY - 100); });

 A dashboard is the perfect tool to facilitate actionable customer success team goals.
 A well-crafted dashboard will allow a customer success (CS) team or individual CSM to:

+The key point of a dashboard is seeing problems so you can act on them.
 When the CS team can easily see short-term goals and focus on vital metrics, customer pain points can quickly be righted.
-Overall adoption and performance with your products will be enhanced.
+Overall adoption and performance with your products will be enhanced

-Having a dashboard is the best way to align and share customer success objectives, with the advantage of enhancing:
+Having a dashboard is the best way to align and share customer success objectives—which ultimately leads to more revenue.

 Setting up a dashboard is easy, especially when you pick an inclusive, intuitive CSM tool with which you can compile data from different sources within the same interface.
 Start by: